tevoran/T3Vtech/README.md

-# phoenix-engine
+# T3V-engine

-This is a soon to be game engine, which aims to be usable for both old and new hardware by implementing different renderers and scene complexity downscaling algorithm.
+This is my personal 3D game engine.

+Currently I am developing its basics and its first renderer, which happens to be a software rasterizer.